security-notes/infobyte-faraday-wiki/Proxy.md

 ## Small guide to set up the Faraday Proxy
-Without logging out open the terminal and run this commands:
+Without loging out open the terminal and run this commands:

 For a proxy with authentication:
 ```